AI @ Chevron

 2023 Q4

-Focus on operational safety improvements through AI-driven digital twins and simulations, led by Chevron executive Ellen Nielsen.
+Focus on operational safety enhanced through AI-powered digital twins and simulations, reducing dangerous tasks for workers.

 2023 Q3